 - The dishwasher’s parts and filter are clear of grime and debris

-- The dishwasher door is clean and sealing correctly.
+- The dishwasher door is clean and sealed correctly

-If you found this guide helpful, make sure to check out the rest of our appliance challenge.
-In total our guides can save you over $1,000 a year by just following simple walkthroughs like this one!
+If you found this guide helpful, please check out the rest of our appliance challenge.